-A star of the week will be selected for each class in Foundation Stage and KS1, focusing on children who are consistently displaying green behaviours.
-The stars of the week will be shared and celebrated in the weekly key stage assembly.
-Children will receive a certificate and their star with their name on it will be displayed on the 'Star of the Week' board in the KS1 area.
+• A star of the week will be selected for each class in Foundation Stage and KS1, focusing on children who are consistently displaying green behaviours.
+The stars of the week will be shared and celebrated in class via Zoom or email.
+Children will receive a certificate and their star with their name on.

-- In Foundation there will be a six stage reward system where a small reward will be given at the end. - In Year 1 and 2 there will be a 10 stage reward system where a small reward will be given at the end.
+- In Foundation there will be a six stage reward system where a small reward will be given at the end. - In Year 1 and 2 there will be a 6 stage reward system where a small reward will be given at the end.